errata-ai/SubVale/README.md

 3. Bring up the Command Palette (<kbd>Command-Shift-P</kbd> on macOS and <kbd>Ctrl-Shift-P</kbd> on Linux/Windows).
-4. Select `Package Control: Install Package` and then select `SubVale` when the list appears.
+4. Select `Package Control: Install Package` and then select `Vale` when the list appears.

 ## Usage

 The first step is to specify the location of the Vale binary in your settings file (`Preferences → Package Settings → SubVale → Settings - User`).

-SubVale defines three commands:
+This package defines three commands:

 1. `vale`: runs the Vale binary on the active view.
 2. `vale_edit_styles`: shows a list of styles relevant to the active view.